-An additional disadvantage of algebraic representation schemes is that they do not contain information on the physical structure of the underlying problem.
+An additional disadvantage of algebraic representation schemes is that the physical structure of the underlying problem is not made explicit.
 Such information can be gleaned, after the fact, from the generated matrix, and used to determine the reasons for infeasibilities (if they exist) and to explain the results of the model (Greenberg [1983]).
 However, if structural information is input directly as part of the model statement, the user's comprehension of the model can be enhanced and there are additional opportunities for the system to analyze the correctness of the model during the development process (Murphy et al [1987]).

-4. ACTIVITY-CONSTRAINT GRAPHS
+6. ACTIVITY-CONSTRAINT GRAPHS

-An Activity-Constraint (A-C) graph for the Farmer's Problem is shown in Figure 4 (adapted from Schrage [1987 p.119]).
+An Activity-Constraint (A-C) graph for the Farmer's Problem is shown in Figure 6 (adapted from Schrage [1987 p.119]).
+Similar A-C graph representations have been proposed by Egli and Kohlas [1981] and Hurlimann [1987].

-Any LP can be represented in this form.
+Any LP can be represented as an A-C graph.
 There are two types of nodes.
-Activity nodes representing decision variables are depicted by open boxes.
-Constraint nodes are shown as circles.
-The arrows represent the effect of the activities on the resource levels associated with the constraints.
-If the arrow points to a constraint the associated activity provides an input to the constraint and conversely.
-The numerical coefficients on the arrows provide the values for the transformations.
-Thus, if the resource is an input (output), its level in the constraint is lowered (raised) by the value of the coefficient when the activity level is increased by one.
-Exogenous supply and demand values for resources are written in the circles.
-Constraint nodes with zero values represent flow balance equations.
+Activity nodes representing decision variables are depicted by Constraint nodes are shown as circles.
+The arrows open boxes. represent the effect of the activities on the resource levels associated with the constraints.
+If the arrow points to a constraint the associated activity provides an input to the constraint and The numerical coefficients on the arrows provide the conversely. values for the transformations.
+Thus, if the resource is an input (output), its level in the constraint is lowered (raised) by the value values for the transformations. of the coefficient when the activity level is increased by one.
+Exogenous supply and demand values for resources are written in the Constraint nodes with zero values represent flow balance circles. equations.

 An A-C graph provides an intuitively appealing representation that can help users understand, construct and check a problem formulation.
 The graph can be translated in a straight-forward manner into an LP matrix for input to a Solver.
 The coefficients on the arcs associated with each activity form the nonzero elements in its column, while the values in the constraint nodes form the RHS for the problem.
-However, it is usually more convenient to formulate the constraints one-at-a-time.
-The constraint corresponding to a constraint node is formed by adding together terms involving each activity to which it is connected.
+However, it is usually more convenient to formulate the constraints one-at-a-The constraint corresponding to a constraint node is formed by time. adding together terms involving each activity to which it is connected.
 Each term is formed by multiplying the coefficient on the arc by the symbol for the variable.
 We follow the convention that terms on incoming (supply) arcs are positive while those on outgoing (demand) arcs are negative.

-The major disadvantage of such graphs is that they are very laborintensive, even for small problems such as that in Figure 4.
+The major disadvantage of such graphs is that they are very laborintensive, even for small problems such as that in Figure 6.
 (Note that the connections to the money resource in the objective function were omitted to simplify the graph).
-A problem with 3,000 constraints and 10,000 variables would occupy approximately one half million square feet of paper if drawn to the scale of Figure 4!

-The obvious way to reduce the complexity of the graph is to replace coefficient values by array names and to use set notation to portray activity and resource types as in Figure 5a.
+The obvious way to reduce the complexity of the graph is to replace coefficient values by array names and to use set notation to portray activity and resource types as in Figure 7A.